Invictus Raising awareness around Adversity, Resilience & Mental Health

 AlterEgo’s aims, as an early intervention as part of a whole system approach, to use the power of simple story-telling techniques to create a safe, contained environment with aesthetic distance to:-

 - Raise awareness of the differing forms of childhood adversity

 - Inspire hope and resilience amongst young people that may be experiencing adversity in their lives

-- Introduce and discuss the skills and behaviours that can help to mitigate the damage of toxic stress and help young people successfully navigate a whole host of critical life moments
+- Introduce and discuss the skills and behaviours that can help young people successfully navigate a whole host of critical life moments

 - Sign-post where young people can go to for help and advice.

 Get In 1 hr